The Advanced Medical Coding curriculum provides the didactic and clinical experience necessary to become competent credentialed coders.

 Each Advanced Medical Coding course is project based and upon completion, graduates will have a variety of tangibles to demonstrate competency to potential employers.

-Certificate in Advanced Medical Coding
+Diploma in Advanced Medical Coding